-6.0 Towards Greater Decentralisation: The Way Forward
+6. TOWARDS GREATER DECENTRALISATION: THE WAY FORWARD

-The issues raised above point to a number of initiatives that need to be undertaken to deepen the process of fiscal decentralization between the Central Government of Trinidad and Tobago and the THA.
-With regard to revenues, the THA needs to put the necessary mechanisms in place to ensure that business establishments registered in Tobago do in fact pay their taxes in Tobago.
-The assistance and cooperation of the Central Government should be sought in this matter.
-In addition, the THA needs to establish its own Valuations Division to expedite the process of valuations on the island.
-Also, the THA needs to institute a major Tax Audit in Tobago to assess the tax base for purposes of appropriate taxation.
-There are too many establishments in the tourism industry, Tobago's largest industry, that evade taxes.

-Similarly the problem of moral hazard that is inherent in Act No. #40 of 1996 needs to be addressed.
-Perhaps the necessary legislative changes are needed to ensure that taxes collected by the THA are retained in Tobago.
+- 6.1.
+The issues raised above points to a number of initiatives that needs to be undertaken to deepen the process of fiscal decentralization between, the Central Government of Trinidad and Tobago House of Assembly.
+With regard to revenues, the THA needs to put the necessary mechanisms in place to ensure that business establishment that are registered in Tobago, do in fact pay their taxes in Tobago.
+The assistance and cooperation of the Central Government should be sort in this matter.
+In addition the THA to set up its own Valuation Divisions to expedite the process of valuations on the island.
+Also the THA needs to institute a major Tax Audit in Tobago to assess the tax base for appropriate taxation.
+There are too many establishments in the tourism industry, Tobago's largest industry, that evade taxes. - 6.2.
+Relatedly, the problem of moral hazard that is inherent in Act No.#40 of 1996 needs to be addressed.
+Probably, the necessary legislative changes are needed to ensure that taxes collected by the THA are retained in Tobago.
 This would give the THA the added incentive to collect taxes.
 Also, the THA needs to take action to institute user fees for access to the various tourist attractions on the island that are now accessed free of charge.
-The case of Argyle Waterfall, discussed earlier, illustrates very clearly what is possible in this regard.
-Moreover, as far as grant funding is concerned, the THA needs to work with NGOs and CBOs on the island, to assist them in meeting the special requirements of the various local, regional and international funding agencies.
-What is instructive here is that in the long run, this would reduce the pressures on the THA to fund the various activities of these organizations.
+The case of Argyle Waterfall illustrates very clearly what is possible in this regard.
+Moreover, as far as grant funding are concerned, the THA needs to work with NGOs and CBOs on the island to assist them to meet the requirements of funding agencies.
+What is instructive here is that in the long run this would reduce the pressures on the THA to fund the various activities of these organizations. - 6.3.
 With regard to the question of business development, the THA needs to continue its initiatives to develop the private sector in Tobago.
-The Business Incubator Programme should be implemented with dispatch, and the Enterprise Assistant Fund be given the necessary quantum of resources.
-With regard to the question of borrowing, the THA needs to put the necessary safeguards in place to ensure that any borrowed funds are used for development expenditure, rather than recurrent.
-In addition, the fact that the loans will be government guaranteed should not lead to fiscal indiscipline.
-Finally, the critical issue of the Cost of Living Differential needs to be addressed.
-In this regard, the THA has already established a Task Force, with the full support of the Central Government, to look at this issue and advise the Assembly accordingly.

-On the expenditure side, urgent steps need to be taken by the THA, to shift the structure of expenditure in Tobago to give developmental expenditure a greater share of total expenditure in Tobago.
-In addition, the human resource capacity constraint needs to be addressed.
+The Business Incubator Programme should be implemented with dispatch and the Enterprise Assistant Fund be given the necessary quantum of resources.
+With regard to the question of borrowing, the THA needs to put the necessary safeguard in place to ensure that any borrowed funds are used for development expenditure rather than recurrent.
+In addition, the fact that the loans will be government guaranteed, should not lead to fiscal indiscipline.
+Last but not least, critical issue of the Cost of Living Differential Needs to be addressed.
+In this regard, the THA has already established a Task Force, with the blessings of the Central Government, to look at this issue and advise the Assembly accordingly. - 6.4.
+On the expenditure side, urgent steps needs to be taken by the THA to shift the structure of expenditure in Tobago to give developmental expenditure a greater share of total expenditures in Tobago.
+In addition, the human resource capacity constraint needs to be address.
 In this regard, areas of critical shortages need to be identified and given the necessary financial support.
-Also, in keeping with the provisions of Act #40 of 1996, the THA needs to move with dispatch to establish the Tobago House of Assembly's Tenders Committee, to expedite project implementation on the island.
+Also, in keeping with the provisions of Act #40 of 1996, the

+THA needs to move with dispatch in the establishment of the Tobago House of Assembly's Tenders Committee to expedite project implementation or the island.
 Moreover, the THA needs to continue to put the necessary safeguards in place to protect the island's monetary and physical assets.